Skip to content Skip to footer

 Not One, But Two Crypto Engine Mobile Apps

-Not only do they have six websites, they also have not one, but two mobile apps.
-We checked these in Google Play Store.
+Not only do they have six websites, they also have not one Crypto Engine app, but two such mobile apps.
+We checked these in Google Play Store to see what we can learn.

 So, if we do some math here, it appears that only 3,33% of their users downloaded the app.
 That seems highly unlikely to be legit, given the number of people who spend most of their time on mobile phones.